Linux Articles October 9, 2018 0

 sudo apt install openconnect network-manager-openconnect network-manager-openconnect-gnome

-I can now configure new Cisco VPN connection – it works like a charm.
+With the necessary packages in place, I was able to configure a new Cisco VPN connection effortlessly, and it worked like a charm.

 Applications